The Prince of Egypt: Voice cast

 Director Brenda Chapman briefly voices Miriam when she sings the lullaby to Moses.
-The vocals had been recorded for a scratch audio track, which was intended to be replaced later by Sally Dworsky.
+The vocals had been recorded for a scratch audio track, which was intended to be replaced later by Dworsky.
 The track turned out so well that it remained in the film.

 Production

 Development

+Former Walt Disney Studios chairman Jeffrey Katzenberg had always wanted to produce a film adaptation of the life of Moses.
+Katzenberg once stated, "It was the project I was pushing for us to make, because it's so different for an animated feature.
+This is an idea I had to do while I was still working for Disney."
+In April 1994, Disney Studios president Frank Wells was killed in a helicopter crash.
+Katzenberg had assumed that Michael Eisner would appoint him as Wells's successor, but he refused.
+(In 1995, Eisner instead hired Michael Ovitz to fill the position).
+In August 1994, Eisner called Katzenberg into his office and handed him a four-page memorandum about impending staffing changes, which included Katzenberg's immediate resignation.
+Katzenberg resigned on August 23, though he remained at Disney until September 1994.

-Former Disney chairman Jeffrey Katzenberg had always wanted to do an animated adaptation of The Ten Commandments.
-While working for The Walt Disney Company, Katzenberg suggested this idea to Michael Eisner, but he refused.
-The idea for the film was brought back at the formation of DreamWorks Pictures in 1994, when Katzenberg's partners, Amblin Entertainment founder Steven Spielberg, and music producer David Geffen, were meeting in Spielberg's living room.
-Katzenberg recalls that Spielberg looked at him during the meeting and said, "You ought to do The Ten Commandments."
+The idea for The Prince of Egypt was discussed at the formation of DreamWorks Pictures on October 12, 1994, when Katzenberg's partners, Amblin Entertainment founder Steven Spielberg, and music producer David Geffen, were meeting in Spielberg's living room.
+Katzenberg had wanted to tackle "bigger-than-life stories", like Indiana Jones and the Temple of Doom, The Terminator (both 1984) and Lawrence of Arabia (1962).
+Katzenberg recalls that Spielberg looked at him during the meeting and said, "You ought to do The Ten Commandments".

 The Prince of Egypt was "written" throughout the story process.
-Beginning with a starting outline, story supervisors Kelly Asbury and Lorna Cook led a team of fourteen storyboard artists and writers as they sketched out the entire film — sequence by sequence.
+Beginning with a starting outline, story supervisors Kelly Asbury and Lorna Cook led a team of fourteen storyboard artists and writers as they sketched out the entire film—sequence by sequence.
 Once the storyboards were approved, they were put into the Avid Media Composer digital editing system by editor Nick Fletcher to create a "story reel" or animatic.
 The story reel allowed the filmmakers to view and edit the entire film in continuity before production began, and also helped the layout and animation departments understand what is happening in each sequence of the film.

 After casting of the voice talent concluded, dialogue recording sessions began.
-For the film, the actors record individually in a studio under guidance by one of the three directors.
+For the film, the actors recorded individually in a studio under guidance by one of the three directors.
 The voice tracks were to become the primary aspect as to which the animators built their performances.
-Because DreamWorks was concerned about theological accuracy, Jeffrey Katzenberg decided to call in Biblical scholars, Christian, Jewish, and Muslim theologians, and Arab American leaders to help his film be more accurate and faithful to the original story.
+Because DreamWorks was concerned about theological accuracy, Katzenberg decided to call in Biblical scholars, Christian, Jewish, and Muslim theologians, and Arab American leaders to help his film be more accurate and faithful to the original story.
 After previewing the developing film, all these leaders noted that the studio executives listened and responded to their ideas, and praised the studio for reaching out for comment from outside sources.